shensquared/scalableTeaching/timeline/far_before.md

 ### Tips
 - 1 GradTA slot = 4 Undergraduate TA slots
-- GradTA appointment comes with full tuition, monthly stipend, and medical insurance.
+- Grad TAs are expected to work at the maximum of 20hours per week
+- Undergraduate TA are expected to work at the maximum of 10hours per week

-## LA hiring (if applicable)
+## LA/grader hiring
-Unlike TA hiring, LA hires are typically done by individual courses.
+Unlike TA hiring, LA and grader hires are typically done by individual courses.
+The detailed procedure can be found also on Eduportal, under this [tab](https://eecseduportal.mit.edu/eduportal/lects/#my-assigned-classes--la-graders)
 ### Timeline
+LA and grader hiring can happen a lot later than TA hiring and there's no set deadlines.

 ### Tips
-A couple of big undergraduate courses have been hiring LAs in a centralized manner, via [EECS LA site](https://eecsla.mit.edu/).
+- A couple of big undergraduate courses have been hiring LAs in a centralized manner, via [eecsla](https://eecsla.mit.edu/) site.
 If you're interested in joining the fun, feel free to reach out to Adam Hartz or Rob Miller.

-## Grader hiring (if applicable)
+- More info about e.g. the pay of such [Hourly Employment](https://www.eecs.mit.edu/resources/student-hourly-employment/)

 ## Academic Calendar
 Check the Registrar for the Academic Calendar for various key dates (Add/Drop dates, holiday, deadlines.)